Skip to content

 Common misconceptions:

 The salary threshold is AED 30,000 in basic salary, not total package.
-Housing allowances, transport allowances, and bonuses don't count.
+Housing allowances, transport allowances, and bonuses do not count (Hudson McKenzie on 2026 thresholds).
 This trips up a significant number of applicants, particularly those on packages structured with a low base and high allowances (common in banking and consulting).

-You don't need to own property to qualify through the professional route.
-Real estate investment (AED 2M+) is a separate pathway.
+You do not need to own property to qualify through the professional route.
+Real estate investment (AED 2M+) is a separate pathway with its own application track (Shuraa on UAE Golden Visa salary requirements).

-Freelancers and self-employed individuals on freelance permits can qualify, but the criteria differ — you'll need to demonstrate income history and hold a valid freelance permit from a recognised free zone.
+Freelancers and self-employed individuals on freelance permits can qualify, but the criteria differ, you need to demonstrate income history and hold a valid freelance permit from a recognised free zone.

 The late-2025 expansion: new qualifying categories